nicolasloi/movieManager/README.md

 -   Give a rating: Users can rate a movie on a scale of 1 to 5 stars.
 -   Add a comment: Users can leave a comment on each movie.
 -   Log in / Log out / Register: Users can log in, log out, and register to access their movie list.
+-   Search movies: Users can search for movies by title.

 ### Tools